-Bechtel Parsons Blue Grass was hired by the government to design, build, systemize, pilot test, operate and close the Blue Grass Chemical Agent-Destruction Pilot Plant (BGCAPP), which is destroying the chemical weapons stockpile located on the Blue Grass Army Depot.
+Bechtel Parsons Blue Grass was hired by the government to design, build, systemize, operate and close the Blue Grass Chemical Agent-Destruction Pilot Plant (BGCAPP), which is destroying the chemical weapons stockpile located on the Blue Grass Army Depot.
 The Bechtel Parsons Blue Grass project website has an employment section that lists all current opportunities with the project.
 Visit https://www.bechtelparsonsbgcapp.com/SitePages/Employment.aspx to learn more.
 All applications for employment must be submitted in response to specific openings posted on the website.

 The Blue Grass Army Depot is the site where the chemical weapons in Kentucky are stored.
 To learn more about government jobs at the depot, visit www.usajobs.gov.
 Each job announcement has requirements for when and where to submit applications and/or resumes.
 To learn more about security guard or firefighter positions at the depot, call the depot’s Civilian Personnel Assistance Center at (859) 779-6841.

 Businesses who are potential suppliers and subcontractors are asked to register on the Bechtel Supplier and Contractor Portal at https://www.bechtel.com/supplier/.
 Most bid opportunities will be posted on the project website, www.bechtelparsonsbgcapp.com.
 For more information, contact Arch McAlister, small business program advocate, at (859) 625-6272 or email@example.com.

 In Pueblo, Colorado